 Finance Director – Natalie Scrivner

-Natalie Scrivner grew up in nearby Springfield, moved to Cedar County in 1998, with her husband Greg to start a family business which continues today in seed processing, whole sales, internet sales and raising cattle.
+Natalie Scrivner grew up in nearby Springfield and moved to Cedar County in 1998 with her husband Greg to start a family business, which continues today in seed processing, whole sales, internet sales and raising cattle.
 They have two married daughters, one daughter in college, three granddaughters and one step grandson.

-Natalie started working as the city clerk in Stockton in 1996, while obtaining her certification as a Missouri Professional City Clerk from Missouri State University, a Master Professional City Clerk from the International Institute of Municipal Clerks, and has her Certified Court Administrator from Missouri Columbia University, and has served on numerous boards in her career.
-The city council in May 2018 created the position of Finance Officer, which Natalie accepted.
+Natalie started working as the city clerk in Stockton in 1996.
+She has obtained her certification as a Missouri Professional City Clerk from Missouri State University, a Master Professional City Clerk from the International Institute of Municipal Clerks, has her Certified Court Administrator from Missouri Columbia University, and has served on numerous boards in her career.
+The board of aldermen created the position of finance officer, which Natalie accepted, in May 2018.

-Natalie has over twenty-two years of experience in local government, with USDA, CDBG, FEMA and SEMA Grant Administration.
-She has extensive experience in disaster recovery from the 2003 Tornado that hit Stockton, and held an insurance license for over fifteen years.
+Natalie has over 22 years of experience in local government, with USDA, CDBG, FEMA and SEMA grant administration.
+She has extensive experience in disaster recovery from the 2003 tornado that hit Stockton and held an insurance license for over 15 years.